 How you act and what you say during your job interview

-To conclude, a combination of technical skills as well as your attitude will put you on the shortlist and succeed in your fashion career.
-In this article, we recapped the most important ways to show you have the right attitude, and how recruiters can tell if you have what it takes, so if you feel like you have been neglecting that part, start practicing on your weak areas.
-Building a good attitude is something you develop through life, and can make you stand out and irreplaceable for fashion companies.
+To conclude, the right attitudes will put you on the shortlist and lead to success in your fashion career.
+If you feel like you have been neglecting them, start practicing on your weak areas, as they can make you stand out and irreplaceable for fashion companies.